ankakulka/tech-scribe/content/posts/Merge-PDFS-using-python.md

 # Merge PDFs Using Python

 Working with PDF files can a pain...but it doesn't have to be.
-You don't even need any expensive software to do that: just a few lines of Python code.
+You don't even need any expensive software to do that: just a few lines of Python code will suffice.
+In this quick tutorial I'll show you how to easily merge multiple files without having to tinker in the Adobe Acrobat or a similar program.
+This method is much quicker and cheaper (all the tools used here are free).

 > **Tip!** Some basic Python knowldege required!